DavidSchinazi/jazzlights/README.md

        - Set DHCP range as 192.168.60.60-254
        - Apply
     4. Advanced/Setup/Wireless Setup:
-       - Set WiFi as FISHLIGHT, with password 155155155
+       - Set WiFi as FISHLIGHT, with password our password
        - Apply
     5. Advanced/Administration/Set Password:
-       - Change admin password to 'otto'
+       - Change admin password to our password
     (for WGR614 use http://www.routerlogin.com/basicsetting.htm)